José Saenz d'Aguirre: Biography

 De Aguirre was born at Logroño, in Old Castile.
 He entered the congregation of Monte Cassino.
 He directed the studies in the Monastery of St. Vincent of Salamanca for fifteen years, and became its abbot.
 He then qualified in dogmatic theology and inaugurated the course in Holy Scripture at the University of Salamanca.

 He was councillor and secretary of the Holy Office and president of its congregation of the province of Spain.
 His work against the Declaration of the Gallican Clergy of 1682 won him a cardinal's hat and the warm eulogy of Innocent XI.

 His correspondence with Bossuet shows how vigorously he combated Quietism.
 His excessive labors undermined his health, and for many years he suffered from epileptic seizures.

 He died suddenly from a stroke of apoplexy.
 He was buried in the Spanish Church of St. James in Rome, and his heart was deposited in Monte Cassino, as he had requested.

 Works

-His more important works are on philosophical and theological subjects, but he also produced valuable writings on ecclesiastical history, commentaries on the theology of St. Anselm, two volumes of miscellanea, and a book to prove that the De Imitatione Christi was by the Benedictine, Jean Gerson.
+His more important works are on philosophical and theological subjects, but he also produced writings on ecclesiastical history, commentaries on the theology of St. Anselm, two volumes of miscellanea, and a book to prove that the De Imitatione Christi was by the Benedictine, Jean Gerson.

 His principal works on philosophy are: